 2. They have been linked to improved heart health as they lower LDL cholesterol levels and reduce the amount of oxidised LDL.

-3. Almonds can also reduce oxidative damage thanks to its antioxidant content, which reduces the risk of chronic diseases.
+3. Almonds can also reduce oxidative damage thanks to their antioxidant content, which reduces the risk of chronic diseases.

 Garrido I., Monagas M., Gomez-Cordoves C. and Bartolomé B. (2008).
 Polyphenols and antioxidant properties of almond skins: influence of industrial processing.
 Journal of Food Science, 73(2), pp.106-115.